October 27, 2024 Stocks Topics

 Advertisements

-Critically, it's worth noting that the yuan is now an important anchor for many economic activities outside the realm of just oil; its stabilization looks promising as it becomes more integrated into global trade
+Critically, it's worth noting that the yuan is now an important anchor for many economic activities outside the realm of just oil; its stabilization looks promising as it becomes more integrated into global trade.
+The fear of a bearish yuan like the ruble may be unfounded given the current state and resilience of the Chinese economy.

 Leave A Comments